 Water leaks from air conditioners can be annoying and potentially damaging if left unchecked.
 This guide will outline the common causes and solutions, both DIY and by a professional HVAC technician.

 The most common cause of a leaking AC is a clogged condensate drain line.
 This line removes moisture that forms when warm air meets the cold coils inside your unit.
-When it gets blocked, water backs up and spills out.
-Other causes include dirty air filters, low refrigerant levels, or a broken condensate pump.

 Air conditioning systems keep homes cool and comfortable, and work by removing heat and moisture from indoor air.
 Let's explore the key parts of these systems and how they function.